standardnotes/docs/docs/self-hosting/updating.md

 ## Troubleshooting

-If you encounter any problems while updating as a last resort backup your data that you have under the `data/*` folder in the project and run:
+If you encounter any problems while updating, you can nuke your setup and start over.
+But **you must backup your data** inside the `data/*` folder.
+Then, to wipe your existing setup, run:

 ```bash
 $ ./server.sh cleanup